How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: and Star-Shapedness

-To show membership in \ER\ we will use Theorem~\ref{thm:ourKthm} to express star-shapedness of $S$ as follows: the intersection of any $d+1$ halfspaces in ${\cal H}$ contains a point in $T$, where ${\cal H}$ is the set of supporting halfspaces for $S$.
+To show membership in \VR\ we will use Theorem~\ref{thm:ourKthm} to express star-shapedness of $S$ as follows: the intersection of any $d+1$ half-spaces in ${\cal H}$ contains a point in $T$, where ${\cal H}$ is the set of supporting half-spaces for $S$.
 A supporting half-space can be described by the center $c$ of the ball $B$ through which it is defined, and the spherical point $z$ in which $B$ intersects $S$.
-Since we assumed that $\partial S$ is smooth and the gradient does not vanish on $\partial S$, vector $cz$ must be a multiple of $(\nabla f)(z)$.
+Since we assumed that $S$ is a smooth region, the gradient does not vanish on $\partial S$, the vector $cz$ must be a (scalar) multiple of $\nabla f(z)$.

 We can therefore express star-shapedness as